North Africa: Arab conquest to modern times

 The early Muslim conquests included North Africa by 640.
 By 700, most of North Africa had come under Muslim rule.
 Indigenous Berbers subsequently started to form their own polities in response in places such as Fez and Sijilmasa.
 In the eleventh century, a reformist movement made up of members that called themselves the Almoravid dynasty expanded south into Sub-Saharan Africa.

 North Africa's populous and flourishing civilization collapsed after exhausting its resources in internal fighting and suffering devastation from the invasion of the Banu Sulaym and Banu Hilal.
 Ibn Khaldun noted that the lands ravaged by Banu Hilal invaders had become completely arid desert.

 After the Middle Ages much of the area was loosely under the control of the Ottoman Empire.
+The Barbary pirates operated from the largely independent Barbary states located on the coast of North Africa.
 The Spanish Empire conquered several coastal cities between the 16th and 18th centuries.
 After the 19th century, the imperial and colonial presence of France, the United Kingdom, Spain and Italy left the entirety of the region under one form of European occupation.

 In World War II from 1940 to 1943 the area was the setting for the North African Campaign.
 During the 1950s and 1960s all of the North African states gained independence.
 There remains a dispute over Western Sahara between Morocco and the Algerian-backed Polisario Front.

 The wider protest movement known as the Arab Spring began with revolutions in Tunisia and Egypt which ultimately led to the overthrow of their governments, as well as civil war in Libya.
 Large protests also occurred in Algeria and Morocco to a lesser extent.
 Many hundreds died in the uprisings.